cpeikert/Lol/README.md

 all imported files from lol* packages from source.
 You may need to run 'stack bench lol-cpp' or similar first to install the necessary dependencies.

+You can load all top-level executables with ./ghci AllMain.hs